fbpx

 UK-boarding-school-student-dressed-as-kenyan-masai

-As we travelled through national parks and reserves towards the Kenyan coast, one particularly special experience was spending the night under the stars on the Tsavo National Park’s Ngulia Rhino Viewing Platform - a raised area beside a busy waterhole.
+As we travelled through national parks and reserves towards the Kenyan coast, one particularly special experience was spending the night on the Tsavo National Park’s Ngulia Rhino Viewing Platform - a raised area beside a busy waterhole.

-Academic Families' main coastal project was helping to rejuvenate the Kenyan coastline, ensuring the continuity of local fishing communities.
+Academic Families' main coastal project was helping rejuvenate the Kenyan coastline, ensuring the continuity of fishing communities.

-We enjoyed several more international football matches and once again, our boarding school girls played against a very strong local girls’ team from the Moving the Goalposts charity, to which we donated lots of training kit as well as balls.
-Our Academic Families footballs were once more making a big impact by bringing everyone together.
+While on the coast, we enjoyed several more football matches played against a very strong local girls’ team from the Moving the Goalposts charity, to which we donated training kit and footballs.

-Our last day was spent on the water: water-skiing, windsurfing and sailing, while a traditional dhow boat up the Kilifi Creek finished off a very memorable day.
-Everyone took the opportunity for a last chance to swim and catch some sun.
+Our last day was spent on the water - water-skiing, windsurfing and sailing, while a traditional dhow boat up the Kilifi Creek ended a very memorable day.
+Everyone took the opportunity for a last chance to swim and catch some sun - the perfect end to a once-in-a-lifetime trip for our international students in Kenya!

 boarding-school-student-in-kenya-with-schoolchildren